Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 In addition, patients can receive their remote patient monitoring equipment in different ways.
 Some vendors will give you the option of shipping devices directly to patients (usually the vendor's own devices) while others ship devices to the organization, leaving distribution of equipment in your hands.
 Some RPM equipment can be purchased by patients themselves, but you will want to ensure that if patients indicate a desire to purchase their own equipment, the equipment will be compatible with your remote patient monitoring system.

-Don’t forget to ask these questions: Where will support for patient setup and use of the equipment will come from?
+Don’t forget to ask these questions: Where will support for patient setup and use of the equipment come from?
 Will this be the sole responsibility of your organization or does the RPM vendor offer help, training, and ongoing support?

 Lastly, consider whether you want to offer your patients cellularly connected devices, Bluetooth devices, or a combination of both, as this may impact your decision.

 The type of remote patient monitoring system you use will influence whether coding and billing are consistently completed and done so accurately and how much time staff must spend billing for services.
 When speaking with vendors, determine how their RPM system supports coding and billing.
-A good RPM system will ease and streamline this process for you.
+A good RPM system will ease and streamline these processes for you.
 Such functionality is just one of the many ways we've worked to distinguish Prevounce from other RPM systems on the market.

-When you can bill accurately and efficiently, this minimizes associated staffing costs and will allow your organization to maximize what it earns after paying the RPM vendor for its service.
+When you can bill accurately and efficiently, this minimizes associated staffing costs and will allow your organization to maximize what it earns after paying the RPM vendor for its services.
 Vendor fees will vary based on the type of program you use and may include the devices themselves, software hosting, customer support for the organization and/or patients, and cellular service.

 The remote patient monitoring system you chose will help dictate the type of RPM program used by your organization and vice versa.
 Understanding the differences between RPM program types will help you determine what type of program you want for your organization.